Menu

 Price: £275 (Deposit: £100)

-Class Dates (every other Saturday except during school holidays):
+Class Dates (on Saturdays except during school holidays):

 Class Times: All classes start at 9:30 and end at 16:30